Introduction

 Enter the location of your API Signing private key file: /home/zdmuser/.oci/oci_api_key.pem

-Task 4: Check the CLI by configuration by creating an Object Storage bucket that we will need anyway.
+Task 4 (optional): Check the CLI configuration, e.g., by creating an Object Storage bucket.
 As zdmuser:

 [zdmuser@zdmhost ~]$ oci os bucket create --compartment-id $COMPARTMENT_OCID --name zdmbucket